The Platform Process

 The KFTC Platform is a statement of our position on issues.
 It guides Steering Committee and local chapter decisions on allocating resources and staff time.
 Over the years, the platform has grown to include a great variety of concerns and goals, reflective of the broad concerns of KFTC members.

 The platform is adopted by the members at each annual meeting.
-This occurs after members are given an opportunity to weigh in on the platform through their annual chapter meetings, where members review and discuss the platform.
+This occurs after members are given an opportunity to weigh in on the platform through their annual chapter meetings, where members review and discuss the platform and suggest changes.

-At its September meeting, the Steering Committee reviews all the suggestions and drafts a new platform based on these recommendations.
+At its July meeting, the Steering Committee reviews all the suggestions and drafts an updated platform based on these recommendations.
 This draft platform is printed in the KFTC newsletter and online for further member review.

-At the annual meeting, members discuss, further amend if they choose to, and adopt the platform.
+At the annual meeting, the members present discuss, further amend if they choose to, and adopt the platform.

 KFTC's First Platform